B. Riley Securities Downgrades VIZIO Holding (VZIO)

 As of January 20, 2024, the average one-year price target for VIZIO Holding is 9.73.
 The forecasts range from a low of 6.06 to a high of $12.60.
-The average price target represents an increase of 2.09% from its latest reported closing price of 9.53.
+The average price target represents a decrease of 12.19% from its latest reported closing price of 11.08.

 See our leaderboard of companies with the largest price target upside.